symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 The node receives an encrypted message using :ref:`WebSockets <websockets>`.
 Once the node decrypts the private key of the potential delegated harvester, the node owner may **add the remote account as a delegated harvester** if the following requirements are met:

 - The node permits delegated harvesting.
-- The node has enough harvesting slots available.
+- The node has harvesting slots available.
-- The remote account shared is eligible.
+- The remote account has not sent or received transactions.

 .. note:: Announcing a valid **PersistentDelegationRequestTransaction** does not guarantee being added as a delegated harvester.
 Currently, the only way to verify that an account has successfully activated delegated harvesting is to become the signer of a new block.